 Config / Control app

-The idea is that this app can connect to unconfigured instances of Flowee apps and duplicate config, duplicate blockchain and it can allow you to direct the log messages into a shared database you can run queries on it to find issues like if one node is substantially slower than others.
+The idea is that this app can connect to unconfigured instances of Flowee apps and duplicate config, duplicate blockchain and it can allow you to direct the log messages into a shared database you can run queries on to find issues like if one node is substantially slower than others.

 Running Flowee the Hub may be something that individuals or companies can do on their own hardware and this component would supply the underlying API to paying users on the internet.